pantor/ruckig/README.md

 ### Intermediate Waypoints

-The Ruckig Community Version now supports intermediate waypoints via a [cloud API](http://api.ruckig.com/docs).
+The Ruckig Community Version includes built-in support for intermediate waypoints, using our cloud API for remote calculation.
+Of course, the Ruckig Pro version is fully local.
 To allocate the necessary memory for a variable number of waypoints beforehand, we need to pass the maximum number of waypoints to Ruckig via
 ```.cpp
 Ruckig<6> otg {0.001, 8};
 InputParameter<6> input {8};